Hi! I'm Adam. I like to make things for others to enjoy using; this is how I project myself onto the world.

 An experimental game creation tool.
 It won't be presentable any time soon, but ask me about it, especially if you make games!

 "Moba"-style video game and experiment to teach myself online gameplay synchronization methods, game engine architecture, and vector graphic drawing systems.
 I was using Cairo for the graphics — but not on the GPU — and I learned the hard way that pushing 1920×1080×4 bytes to the GPU each frame is pretty slow, as it turns out.
-I'll return to these ideas again one day, probably using clench.
+I'll return to these ideas again one day, probably using workbench.

 Attempt at creating a rival to Dotabuff, a Dota 2 player stats tracker.
 Eventually ceased progress once it became apparent that several database servers would be necessary to compete with Dotabuff.